Bake to the roots

 • Deutsch

 2. Add the butter and sugar to a large bowl and mix until light and fluffy.
 Add the eggs one after another and mix in well after each addition.
-Add the melted and cooled chocolate and mix in.
+Next, add the melted and cooled chocolate and mix it in.
 Mix the flour with cocoa, baking powder, and salt and add together with the eggnog (Eierlikör) to the bowl and mix until just combined.
 Fill the batter into the prepared paper liners and bake for about 16-18 minutes or until a toothpick inserted into the center comes out clean.
 Take out of the oven and let cool down completely.

 3. For the filling mix the pudding with the eggnog (Eierlikör) until smooth.
 Set aside.

-4. Add the egg whites, sugar and lemon juice for the marshmallow frosting into a large heatproof bowl and place on a pot with simmering water (the bowl should not touch the water).
-Mix until the egg whites reach a temperature of 160°F (71°C) and the sugar has dissolved completely – that takes about 5-6 minutes.
+4. Add the egg whites, sugar and lemon juice for the marshmallow frosting into a large, heatproof bowl and place on a pot with simmering water (the bowl should not touch the water).
+Mix until the egg whites reach a temperature of 71°C (160°F) and the sugar has dissolved completely – that takes about 5-6 minutes.
 Take off the heat and mix on high speed with your food processor or handheld mixer for about 5-6 minutes until the mixture is very thick and glossy.
 The bowl should have cooled down by now.
 Fill into a piping bag with a large round tip.

-5. Use a cupcake corer or sharp knife to cut a hole into each cupcake and fill with the pudding filling.
+5. Use a cupcake corer or sharp knife to cut a hole into each cupcake and fill with the custard filling.
 Pipe a good amount of frosting on each cupcake and place in the fridge for at least 30 minutes.

 6. While the cupcakes are cooling down in the fridge, melt the chocolate for the coating and mix with the oil.
-Let cool down again (around 100°F/38°C).
-Dip the cooled cupcakes into the cooled chocolate so the frosting is covered completely, then place on a wire rack and let the chocolate harden.
+Let cool down again (around 38°C/100°F).
+Dip the cooled cupcakes into the cooled chocolate so the frosting is covered completely, then place them on a wire rack and let the chocolate harden.
 Serve.

 1. Den Ofen auf 200°C (390°F) Ober-/Unterhitze vorheizen.
 Ein Muffinblech mit 12 Papierförmchen bestücken.
 Zur Seite stellen.
 Die Schokolade für den Teig schmelzen und wieder abkühlen lassen.